copier-org/copier/CONTRIBUTION.md

 - Learned how to use `unittest.mock` to mock third-party library calls in tests
 - Learned about Python `ContextVar` and operation context requirements
 - Practised Conventional Commits format for commit messages
+- Learned how CLI frameworks work and how to add new subcommands
+- Gained experience with Git rebasing and working with upstream remotes
+- Learned how to submit a real open source pull request

 ### Challenges Overcome